haiqu/rx-nga/StandardLibrary.md

 Rx uses word classes to determine the behavior of functions.
 There are three primary classes:

-* .word
+* class:word
-* .macro
+* class:macro
-* .data
+* class:data

-The compiler defaults to using **.word**.
+The compiler defaults to using **class:word**.
 The functions below add support for marking words as using other classses.

 ````
 :reclass (a-) &Dictionary fetch d:class store ;
-:immediate &.macro reclass ;
+:immediate &class:macro reclass ;
-:data &.data reclass ;
+:data &class:data reclass ;
 ````

 Now we can do useful things like: